-Do not forget that installment agreement may be accepted by EDD during telephone call.
+Do not forget that installment agreements may be accepted by the EDD during the telephone call.
 Then agreement will be finalized and a form DE 927 will be sent by EDD to taxpayer for signature.
 Taxpayer then has to make a first payment and sign DE 927.
 The amount to be repaid under installment agreement includes not only the balance owed, but also penalties.

 After an installment agreement is accepted, EDD will notify the taxpayer about approval and should let him or her know about following conditions: